jasperdevrient/waylayio.github.io/_posts/2015-10-15-salesforce.markdown

 categories: integration
 ---

-This example you can find in this [repo] [repo].
-In this example we use _jsforce_ package that is available in sandboxed VM and we will create an incident _Event_ in saleforce database.
-Interestingly, it took me longer to figure out hwo to get tokens than to implement this actuator, which probably is not that suprising for people who are into ERP business.
-Therefore, here is the link [salesforce] [salesforce] that describes how to generate the access token.
-Code itself should be easy to read:
+This actuator you can later find in this [repo] [repo].
+In this example we use _jsforce_ package that is available in the sandboxed VM.
+We will create an incident _Event_ in the saleforce database.
+Interestingly, it took me longer to figure out how to get tokens than to implement this actuator, which probably is not that suprising for people who are into ERP business.
+So, here is the link [salesforce] [salesforce] that describes how to generate the access token (note that the final token is actually a password + token together?).
+That you will need to put in the global settings (see the code below).
+Code should be easy to read:

 {% highlight javascript linenos %}